-Architecture in Schools: Primary is a comprehensive and packed programme for primary school students in years 4, 5 and 6.
+Architecture in Schools: Primary is a comprehensive programme for primary school pupils in years 4, 5 & 6.
 The programme focuses on D&T and art subjects plus a strand specifically for maths.

 Open-City arranges and accompanies pupils and their teachers to visit an inspiring London building together with a built environment professional and a member of our education team who provide specialist knowledge and learning activities.